Why Chattanooga, TN Is One of the Best Places to Live

 Chattanooga’s parks and recreation department manages more than 50 city and neighborhood parks, dog parks, trails and green spaces, including Coolidge Park, which features a circa 1894 Dentzel carousel.
 The city’s outdoor amenities are one reason the founders of Bellhops, a peer-to-peer moving company, settled on Chattanooga for their start-up.

 “We have to be able to recruit world class talent to compete at the levels of companies based in New York City or San Francisco.
-In order to that you have to a place that people want to move to,” says Cameron Doody, co-founder of Bellhops.
+In order to do that you have to a place that people want to move to,” says Cameron Doody, co-founder of Bellhops.
 “Chattanooga, as we all know, is a fantastic place to recruit to because of its natural characteristic.
 It’s such an outdoor friendly city with hiking and mountain biking and climbing and all of these things that mean a lot to Millennials and people who want to have a healthy work life balance.”

 A STEM-ulating Educational System